BMCARDONA/fertility_rates/README.md

 Guiding questions:
 - How should you organize your data to perform analysis on it?
     - I am going to do three things:
-        1. I plan to map Average Total Fertility Rates in 1960 vs. Average Total Fertility Rates in 2021, to get an understanding of the general trend of Average Total Fertility Rates.
+        1. I plan to map Total Fertility Rates in 1960 vs. Total Fertility Rates in 2021, to get an understanding of the general trend of Total Fertility Rates.
         2. I plan to split the geographical regions into six groups: North America, South America, Europe, Asia, Africa, Oceania.
 - Has your data been properly formatted?
     - Yes.
 During the analysis stage, I plan to re-shape the data from a wide to a long format.
 - What surprises did you discover in the data?
-    - The country 'Yemen, Rep' at one point in time had an average total fertility rate of 9!
+    - The country 'Yemen, Rep' at one point in time had an total fertility rate of 9!
     - Israel's fertility rate is actually increasing, and is one of a few outliers with respect to the trend of its total fertility rates.
 - What trends or relationships did you find in the data?
     - That nearly *every* country in the last few decades has experienced a decrease in fertility rates.